harisabdullah441/FunCode/README.md

 # FunCode
-[Inprogress]-This is the current project I am working on.
 This is my University FYP project, in which I am creating an app for kids to learn basic coding concepts through visuals.
 Kids can learn about variables, loops, and conditional statements by performing drag-and-drop actions.

 # Objective
 1. Motivate Kids to Learn to Code